joerg-pfruender/joerg-pfruender.github.io/_posts/2020-04-24-raspi-apache-opensong.md

         $ sudo apt-get update
         $ sudo apt-get upgrade

+You should care for lower case and upper case when you follow my instructions.

+# closing words

 That's the first part.
 I will continue that project in a later blog post.

+Some of my screenshots have different names, that's because I was doing it in German.

 *Any comments or suggestions?
 Leave an issue or a pull request!*